-With our numbers for December 2020, GDX’s FUM stood at $377.69 million.
-Since the GDX’s FUM is over $100 million, our investing team would say the ETF has met our minimum criteria for the total amount invested, otherwise known as FUM.
+With our numbers for December 2021, FLOT’s FUM stood at $338.05 million.
+Since the FLOT’s FUM is over $100 million, our investing team would say the ETF has met our minimum criteria for the total amount invested, otherwise known as FUM.
 A very sustainable ETF in the Index sector should be able to scale well and become profitable for the ETF issuer.

-VanEck, the ETF issuer, charges a yearly management fee of 0.53% for the GDX ETF.
-Meaning, if you invested $2,000 for a full 12-month period you could expect to pay a base management fee of around $10.60.
+VanEck, the ETF issuer, charges a yearly management fee of 0.0022 for the FLOT ETF.
+Meaning, if you invest $2,000 for a full year from now you can expect to pay a management fee of around $4.40.

 Want to know more?
-Get our team’s free GDX ETF review.
+Get our team’s free FLOT ETF review.
 Simply click here now.

 So how can you actually invest the FLOT ETF?
 By getting a free brokerage account with Pearler.
 If you join Pearler in the month of Jun 2022, with your free Pearler account you can buy the FLOT ETF and pay $0 in brokerage fees.
 All you have to do is buy and hold the ETF for 12 months.